rubenlagus/TelegramBotsDocumentation/Writerside/topics/Client-Jetty.md

 # Jetty HTTP client
-By default TelegramBotsApi perform HTTP requests using OkHttp library.
+By default, TelegramBotsApi performs HTTP requests using OkHttp library.
 If for some reason you don't want or can't use it, there is another implementation of `AbstractTelegramClient` that perform HTTP requests using Jetty HttpClient.
 To switch from OkHttp to Jetty Client you have to use `telegrambots-client-jetty-adapter` instead of `telegrambots-client`: